-- 1, Let none be admitted on probation until they give evidence of a desire to flee from the wrath to come, by saving faith in Christ, and consent to be governed by the General Rules. - 2.
-Let none be received into full connection, unless they give evidence of a renewed heart.

-by living up to the requirements of the General Rules, and have met in class six months on probation, have been baptized, have, wherever practicable, been recommended by the official members of the society, and can give satisfactory answers to the following questions, which shall be proposed to them before the Society:
+- 1. Let none be admitted on probation until they give evidence of a desire to flee from the wrath to come, by bringing forth fruits meet for repentance, and give affirmative answers to the following questions: 1st, Have you the assurance of sins forgiven?
+2d, Do you consent to be governed by our General Rules? - 2.
+Let none be received into full connection, unless they give evidence of a renewed heart, by living up to the requirements of the General Rules, and have met in class six months on probation, have been baptized, have, wherever practicable, been recommended by the official members of the society, and can give satisfactory answers to the following questions, which shall be proposed to them before the Society: